markmurdock11/Algo-Owls/README.md

 ### How we are going to do it:

+-*Platform of choice*:

--Platform of choice: Alpaca, creating a white-labeled bot to trade securities
+Alpaca, creating a white-labeled bot to trade securities

--Which tools/libraries we are going to use: most likely scikit and tensor flow
+-*Which tools/libraries we are going to use*:

+Most likely scikit and tensor flow

--Assumptions we are using:
+-*Assumptions we are using*:

 60 minute trading intervals, bollinger/keltner bands (2 standard deviations and 20 periods), exponential moving average (slow=21, fast=9), *(probably) highly liquid securities*, long positions, backdate 1 year and then scale